MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

   - **isExpanded** - Bool - true when user expanded the bottom sheet.

-- **Office.iOS.Paywall.PurchaseFailedScreen.RetryButtonTap** - Data collected when the Purchase/Provisioning/Activation failed, and the user tapped the retry button.
-The data is used to troubleshoot purchase error scenarios and fix it to ensure that it performs as expected. *[This field was previously named Office.iOS.Paywall.FailedScreen.RetryButtonTap]*

-   The following fields are collected:

-   - **failureReason** - String – Indicates what the failure was the user is retrying; for example, “provisioningFailed”, “purchaseFailed”, “activationFailed”.
-   - **PaywallSessionId** - String – Collected to uniquely identify a Paywall session in an app session
-   - **productId** - String – App Store ID of the product for which user is retrying the failed request.

-- **Office.iOS.Paywall.PurchaseFailedScreen.Shown** - To log how many users have failed to complete the StoreKit API (Apple’s flow), Provisioning API (Retail Federation flow) and Activation API (Licensing flow) and see the failure screen.
-The data is used to measure the performance of the end-to-end paywall experience and help improve purchase reliability.

-   The following fields are collected:

-   - **failureReason: String** – To know the failure reason

 - **Office.iOS.Paywall.Paywall.Presented** - Data is collected when paywall control is shown to the user.
 The data is used to build a view to measure the conversion rate at every step and ensure that the user interface is performing as expected with users experiencing minimal friction during the purchase experience.

    The following fields are collected: